 - Yellow Water Taxis are offering tickets for a spot on the harbour for the 9 pm family fireworks show for only $175 adult and $99 for kids.
 Midnight $350

-- Water Taxi’s combined have various packages, it’s best to contact them directly.
+- Water Taxies combined have various packages, it’s best to contact them directly.

 - You can rent a vessel from Sydney Harbour escapes – They have boats for from 4 to 800 and lots of individually ticketed boats available.

-Would you like to watch the fireworks from inside the Opera House?
+Would you like to watch the fireworks from the Opera House?

-Do you want to dance the night away but see watch them big show at midnight?
+Do you want to dance the night away but see the big show at midnight?

 Have you booked your room?

-NYE is the busiest time of year for booking accommodation in Sydney.
-You really do need to book months in advance if you want to stay in the inner city area and most hotels have a minimum stay requirement.
+NYE is the busiest time of the year for booking accommodation in Sydney.
+You do need to book months in advance if you want to stay in the inner city area and most hotels have a minimum stay requirement.
 I have a post that explains the pros and cons of the different areas to stay in Sydney and also a long list of good budget hotels in Sydney.